ccpowers/scrabble-rs/README.md

 # scrabble-rs

 Terminal based scrabble for one, just for fun.
+Based on scrabble description found on Wikipedia: https://en.wikipedia.org/wiki/Scrabble

 ## Use